oskarth/experiments.oskarth.com/content/unix01.md

 If you want to see a list of what's inside the *directory* [^6] in your *present working directory* [^7] you can use the program *ls*.
 Typing `ls` in a shell and pressing enter runs it and returns the contents of that folder.
-How does this work?
-When you press enter the shell *parses* [^8] what you wrote and then, for most commands anyway, runs that parsed *command* in a *forked* *child process*.
+When you press enter the shell first *parses* [^8] what you wrote into some internal representation.
+What does it mean to run `ls`?
+To answer that we must first understand what the *fork* system call does and what a *child process* is.

-Let's take a step back.
-What's a fork?
-And what exactly is a process?
 Recall that an operating systems allows several programs to run on one computer, and processes are a big part of how it does that.
-A process in Unix-like systems is a program that runs and has access to its own piece of *memory* which contains the program's *instructions*, *data* and *stack*.
+A *process* in Unix-like systems is a program that runs and has access to its own piece of *memory* which contains the program's *instructions*, *data* and *stack*.
 The operating system then makes sure each process gets to do what it wants to do in some reasonable manner.
 Fork is a system call that allows a process to create another process.
 The process *calling* fork is called the parent process, and the process it creates is called the child process.
 When a child process starts, its memory is initally almost an exact, but separate, copy of its parent process's memory.

+In the case of our `ls` command, the shell runs the parsed command in a forked child process.
 In *C* [^9] *code* [^10] it would look something like this:

     int pid = fork();
     if(pid == 0)
       runcmd(parsecmd(buf));
     wait();

-When we call fork we create a child process, and we get back a *pid*, or a process id.
-This process id uniquely identifies that process.
-We now have two different processes running independently, and the pid is different in the two.
-In the parent process, the pid is some number that is used to identify the process, whereas in the child process it's simply equal to 0.
+When we call fork we create a child process, and we get back an integer that we call *pid* for process id.
+We now have two different processes running independently, and the *variable* pid is different in the two.
+In the parent process, the pid is some number that is used to uniquely identify the process, whereas in the child process it's simply equal to 0.

 A good way to think about the above piece to code is to see it as being two different programs.
 In the parent process, the *if-statement* returns false and